ALA-herbarium/documentation/images.md

     * blank out the URLs of the image and preview
     * change the relationship from `shows cataloged_item` to `delete`
     * Save
+ * Reload the main page to see that the desired image has gone.

 [1]: https://docs.google.com/spreadsheets/d/1XeUaASrotaScyUFZGNRvRBPM7411-73SwoVvRQDm_oA